Elvir Gigolaj: FC Edmonton

 In January 2012, after training with the team, Gigolaj officially joined FC Edmonton of the North American Soccer League.
 Gigolaj then made his debut for FC Edmonton in the NASL on 3 June 2012 in which he came on as an 85th-minute substitute for Yashir Pinto as FC Edmonton went on to lose the match 2–1.

 He then scored his first professional goal of his career on 23 September 2012 against the Fort Lauderdale Strikers in which he found the net in the 90th minute to start a late comeback for Edmonton as they went from 2–0 down to finishing the match drawing 2–2.

 On 30 June 2013, it was announced that Gigolaj was released by FC Edmonton.

 Germany

 After being released by FC Edmonton, Gigolaj attempted to join the reserve team of German Bundesliga side, Hertha BSC but he had hit paperwork problems.

 FC London

 Gigolaj spent the 2016 and 2017 seasons with League1 Ontario club FC London.

+CSL

 In 2021, he returned to the Canadian Soccer League to play with St. Catharines Hrvat.
+Gigolaj signed with league rivals Hamilton City in 2024.

+Waterloo United

+In 2025, he returned to League1 Ontario with Waterloo United, reuniting him with his old coach, Michael Marcoccia.